Where to start

 ✓ Catalogue, home credit or in-store credit debts.

 You can’t pay off court fines, Council Tax, gas and electricity bills, child support and maintenance, mortgage repayments or any loans secured against your home.
-To find out the full list you can check https://www.moneyhelper.org.uk/en/money-troubles/dealing-with-debt/what-is-a-debt-management-plan
+To find out the full list you can check out the Money Helper website here.

 What is an Individual Voluntary Arrangement (IVA)?

-If a DMP isn’t working out for you, or if it’s not plausible, it may be suggested that you get an Individual Voluntary Arrangement (IVA).
+If a DMP isn’t working out for you, or if it’s not plausible, an Individual Voluntary Arrangement (IVA) is another option.
 This is a legally binding agreement between you and your creditors.
 Once you begin to set up an IVA, an Insolvency Practitioner will work with you to put together a proposal to take to your creditors for approval.
 Within an IVA there is a voluntary code of practice called the IVA Protocol.
 All insolvency practitioners and most creditors have signed up to this protocol, as it aims to make sure all IVAs are clear and fair.
 Please be aware that your creditors can challenge an IVA proposal, as they are not forced to approve it.
 Once this agreement has been signed, neither you nor your creditors can change your mind.
 It’s important to make sure it’s the right decision for you.

 You need to ensure that you can commit to a 5-year plan as your IVA could fail if you miss a repayment.
 This could lead to creditors petitioning for your bankruptcy.
-As with any financial agreement, it’s important to keep to the terms of the agreement as whilst in an IVA you can keep hold of your assets such as your house, whereas once you are bankrupt these assets could be taken away from you.
-This plan will be listed on the Public Insolvency Register and recorded on your credit file, meaning your credit rating will be affected.
+As with any financial agreement, it’s important to keep to the terms of the agreement in order to avoid any repercussions, such as legal action.
+IVA’s are listed on the Public Insolvency Register and recorded on your credit file, meaning your credit rating will be affected.
 The IVA will be erased from your credit file 6 years after the IVA has ended.
 The decision to enter an IVA should not be taken lightly and requires your full cooperation with your IVA Supervisor.
 You will not be able to take out any new lending above £500 during the IVA without the consent of the IVA practitioner.

 You can use an IVA to pay off the following: